ephread/inkgd/docs/source/classes/class_inkplayer.rst

 - **exception (** String_ message, PoolStringArray_ stack_trace **)**

-Emitted when the Ink runtime encountered an exception.
+Emitted when the **ink** runtime encountered an exception.
 Exception are usually not recoverable as they corrupt the state. ``stack_trace`` is optional and contains each line of the stack trace leading to the exception for logging purposes.